 - Data Sources: - OIPI, Shapefile of Activity Centers by category (Knowledge-based, Industrial, Local-serving) (See Appendix C) - U.S. Census Bureau, LEHD Origin-Destination Employment Statistics (LODES) Resident Area Characteristics (RAC) - InfoUSA, Business location data aggregated at the Block Group level - HERE Technologies, street network database - VDOT Transportation Mobility Planning Division and Virginia DRPT, General Transit Feed Specification (GTFS) text files - VDOT Transportation Mobility Planning Division, TransCAD Transportation Accessibility Model - Year of analysis: 2017 - Period of analysis: n/a - Calculations - 1.
 Calculate total employment for each VTrans Activity Center as employment within a 1-mile radius of the Activity Center.
 (When Block centroids are within 1 mile of more than one Activity Center, they are assigned to the nearest Activity Center.) - 2.
 For Activity Centers with significant military and national security employment, calculate total employment within 1-mile radius, from additional Block Group-level data. - 3.
 Incorporate statewide street network with forecasted land use data (from VDOT TransCAD Accessibility model) by Block Group (number of workers) and decay curve for job access by car. - 4.
-Incorporate statewide route system with forecasted land use data by Block Group and decay curve for job access by transit.

-- 6. Utilize VDOT's TransCAD Accessibility model to determine the number of workers who can reach the primary Block Group associated with an Activity Center by automobile and by transit within 45 minutes.
+Incorporate statewide route system with forecasted land use data by Block Group and decay curve for job access by transit. - 5.
+Threshold for Need for Transit Access to Activity Centers: Determine the number of workers who can reach an Activity Center by transit within 45 minutes as compared to by automobile. - 6.
+Utilize VDOT's TransCAD Accessibility model to determine the number of workers who can reach the primary Block Group associated with an Activity Center by automobile and by transit within 45 minutes.
 Outputs include: - Automotive Accessibility: Number of workers that can Access an Activity Center with a 45-minute automobile ride - Transit Accessibility: Number of workers that can Access an Activity Center with a 45-minute bus, commuter rail, bus rapid transit, rail rapid transit, or light rail transit ride - 7.
 Calculate transit access deficit: The difference between automotive accessibility and transit accessibility. - 8.
 Normalize the transit access deficit by the total of the Activity Center's employment.
 Any normalized transit deficit greater than zero constitutes a Need. - 9.
 Threshold for Need for Transit Access to Activity Centers: Activity Centers, represented as nodes, where fewer workers can access the Activity Center within 45 minutes by transit than by automobile are identified as those with a VTrans Mid-term Need for Transit Access to Activity Centers.